MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 ## Access a service from inside the k8s cluster

-You can access any service referenced in otoroshi through otoroshi from inside the kubernetes cluster by using the internal otoroshi service name and the host header like :
+You can access any service referenced in otoroshi, through otoroshin from inside the kubernetes cluster by using the internal otoroshi service (if you use a template based on https://github.com/MAIF/otoroshi/tree/master/kubernetes/base) name and the host header with the service domain like :

 ```sh
 CLIENT_ID="xxx"